Scotch'n'Soda Theatre: History

-Scotch'n'Soda Theatre is the nation's oldest co-ed student theater group, and is one of the oldest and largest student organizations at Carnegie Mellon University.
+Scotch'n'Soda Theatre is the nation's oldest coed student theater group, and is one of the oldest and largest student organizations at Carnegie Mellon University.
 It was founded in the fall of 1907 as The White Friars Club, providing a theatrical outlet for the students of the Carnegie Technical Schools.
-Their first production, in the spring of 1908, was entitled "All in a Dormitory" and gave a comical look at life on campus.
-The club would grow in only three years to have a membership of seventy-eight in 1910 and continued on to have its first financially successful year in 1911.
-The White Friars Club was short-lived, as student theater went on hiatus during World War I. It wasn't until 1932 when a student theater group called The Bacchanalians formed to produce a musical for Carnegie Tech's Spring Carnival.
+Their first production, in the spring of 1908, was entitled All in a Dormitory and gave a comical look at life on campus.
+The club would grow in only three years to have a membership of 78 in 1910; it had its first financially successful year in 1911.
+The White Friars Club was short-lived, as student theater went on hiatus during World War I. It wasn't until 1932, when a student theater group called The Bacchanalians formed to produce a musical for Carnegie Tech's Spring Carnival.

 The organization took its current name in 1937 during a vote by the membership.
-Unconfirmed rumor has it that the name with the most votes was Hop'n'Scotch, but the leaders of the organization fixed the vote so that Scotch'n'Soda came out victorious.
-In any case, the newly named student-run theater troupe founded by three drama majors began producing original full-length musicals for Spring Carnival.
+The newly named student-run theater troupe began producing original full-length musicals for Spring Carnival.
 With the exception of a five-year break from 1942 to 1946 for World War II, Scotch'n'Soda has been producing musicals for Carnival continuously to the present.

 In the 1960s, Scotch'n'Soda began expanding its season by producing shows for Homecoming.
 While then still heavily populated by drama majors, S'n'S provided a theatrical outlet to students of all disciplines and encouraged collaboration on original works.
-Certainly the most notable of these original works from the 60s was the musical "Pippin, Pippin" by drama student Stephen Schwartz, produced for Carnival 1967.
-This show was produced on Broadway just five years later in 1972 under the shortened title "Pippin", and was directed and choreographed by the famed Bob Fosse.
+Perhaps the most notable of these original works from the '60s was the musical Pippin, Pippin by drama student Stephen Schwartz, produced for Carnival 1967.
+This show was produced on Broadway just five years later under the shortened title Pippin, and was directed and choreographed by the famed Bob Fosse.